ndlevinzon/Comp_Chem/Cheminformatics/Analogs/README.md

 ```
 Once the analog_methods list has been adjusted, the code can be run on the command line.
 In order for the code to run, do the following:
 * Both Analogs.py and Analog_Methods.py need to be in the same directory
-As of 7/31/23, you can source the code here: /mnt/nfs/home/nlevinzon/analog_gen/new
+**As of 7/31/23, you can source the code here: /mnt/nfs/home/nlevinzon/analog_gen/new
 * The code must be run in a location supporting Python3
-As of 7/31/23, I am using Gimel2
+**As of 7/31/23, I am using Gimel2
 * A Python Environment containing RDKit must be sourced
-As of 7/31/23, you can source my Python Environment:
+**As of 7/31/23, you can source my Python Environment:
 ```
-source ./mnt/nfs/home/nlevinzon/bashrc.env
+$source ./mnt/nfs/home/nlevinzon/bashrc.env
-conda activate venv
+$conda activate venv
 ```
 Once this has been completed, you can run the analog generator on the command line.
 The code behaves generally by going into the specified .SMI file, generating analogs for each line, generating stereoisomers for each analog (if applicable), and writing to a new .SMI file.
 For easier record keeping, the code will read the first molecule in the .SMI and generate all analogs for that first molecule before moving onto the second molecule.
 Analogs can be easily seen in the output .SMI file because their generated ZINC IDs will take the format “PARENT_ID_analog_number.”
 For example, if my .SMI input file contained the ZINC ID “ZINC184991516,” then all analogs generated from that compound would have the ZINC ID “ZINC184991516_analog0001” The “analog_number” counts up to enumerate how many analogs each parent compound produced.
 Currently, the code run on the command line in Gimel2 produces ~250 molecules/second.